apache/nuttx/configs/nutiny-nuc120/README.txt

-    LED_SIGNAL           In a signal handler      LED might glow LED_ASSERTION        An assertion failed      LED ON while handling the assertion LED_PANIC            The system has crashed   LED Blinking at 2Hz LED_IDLE             NUC1XX is is sleep mode  (Optional, not used)
+    LED_SIGNAL           In a signal handler      LED might glow LED_ASSERTION        An assertion failed      LED ON while handling the assertion LED_PANIC            The system has crashed   LED Blinking at 2Hz LED_IDLE             NUC1XX is in sleep mode  (Optional, not used)

 Serial Console
 ==============